nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Searching appointments : `search a/`

-Find clients with appointments on a specific date or within a date range.
+Finds clients with appointments on a specific date or within a date range.

 Format: `search a/ <DATETIME>` | `search a/ <DATETIME> to  <DATETIME>`
 - **Parameters**: